 Allows you to defrost for a selected length of time.
 See the Defrosting Guide for suggested times.
-(Auto Defrost explained in the About the auto feature section.)

-- Press TIME DEFROST.
+- 7 Press TIME DEFROST.

 - Enter defrosting time.

-- Press START.

-- Turn food over when the oven signals.

-- 5 Press START.
+- .3 Press START.

 Power level is automatically set at 3, but can be changed.
 You can defrost small items quickly by raising the power level after entering the time.
 Power level 7 cuts the total defrosting time in about half; power level 10 cuts the total time to approximately 1/3.
 However, food will need more frequent attention than usual.